top of page

 • An academic journal article titled Hongi Hika: A Portrait published in the Journal of Museum Ethnography No 32 (June 2019), pp. 209-224.

-• A short film, also titled Hongi's Hikoi: A Trio of Travellers (17 mins),
+• A short film, also titled Hongi's Hikoi: A Trio of Travellers (2022) 17 mins duration,

-• A series of public presentations/lectures based on Hongi Hika's 1814, and 1820 journeys to Australia, and England with an exhibition of replica taonga representing gifts exchanged between King George IV and the two Māori rangatira.
+• A series of public presentations/lectures (2019-2025) across Aotearoa New Zealand/Australia/England and the USA, based on Hongi Hika's 1814, and 1820 journeys to Australia, and England with an exhibition of replica taonga representing gifts exchanged between King George IV and the two Māori rangatira.

 Trio looking out to sea - Copy.jpg